 1. Helping Kids Identify Different Emotions

 Children should be taught the language necessary to label and identify the different emotions they may experience.
-The reason is, we need to let them know that feeling different emotion is normal.
-By giving them the vocabulary needed to describe how they’re feeling, you are encouraging them to express themselves productively.
+We need to let them know that feeling different emotions is normal.

 2. Teaching Kids Healthy Expression of Emotions

 We all feel the full range of emotions.
-Wherever they are on the happy or sad, engaged or bored, proud or embarrassed, ends of the spectrum, we can help them express those emotions in a safe and healthy way.
+Whether they are happy or sad, engaged or bored, proud or embarrassed, we can help them express those emotions in a safe and healthy way.
 The classroom is a great place to learn and practice!

 3. Connecting Kids to Experiences with Emotions